 Also, this article on why I think bloggers make for excellent freelance writers might inspire you.

 Trust me, I absolutely think making money blogging is possible.
 I just think when you put all the pressure on your blog to be the thing that launches your full time career, you might start to resent it.
-I’m just providing you with a new way to think about online business, if that’s something you’re interested in. 🙂
+I’m just providing you with a new way to think about online business.

 As a blogger or aspiring blogger, the main thing we all need to do is get honest with ourselves, and decide what it is that we what our blog to do for us.

-If you want your blog to be a business and this inspires you to create amazing content, that is great, and you should absolutely keep going for it!
+If blogging as a business this inspires you to create amazing content, that is great, and you should absolutely keep going for it!

-But, if you’re someone like me who just wants to write and connect and then see where that leads, that’s also totally a-ok, too.
+But, if you’re someone like me who just wants to write and connect and then see where that leads, that’s also totally a-ok.

 Do what works for you, find your spark, and the rest will come.